 20 decanter and stopper stand sets have been offered to the winners and best clients.

 Signed 'DAUM FRANCE' on the decanter and on the stand.
 The sheep wears the initials FXL and the DAUM FRANCE stamp.

 This decanter is a museum quality piece, the exact same one is included in the Cooper Hewitt museum collection in New York under the Accession number 1985-95-1-a/c.

 This decanter was also previously on display as a part of the exhibition "Ellen DeGeneres Selects" at the Cooper Hewitt museum.

 All our thanks to M. Armand Lalu from Baron Philippe de Rothschild company and Monique from DAUM Paris for kindly providing all this information and details about the provenance.

-As of today, only FOUR decanters and three holders have been found and Morateur Gallery is proud to have purchased the first set appeared on the market in 2018.
+As of today, only FIVE decanters and four holders have been found and Morateur Gallery is proud to have purchased the first set appeared on the market in 2018.

 Our set is in our private collection and not for sale.

 Price : On Hold